corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 * Each proof adds a small, fixed overhead to the transaction (see [Transaction size and performance](#transaction-size-and-performance)).

 For many applications the proofs are temporary.
 Once every state signed with the old key has been consumed, new transactions no longer need proofs and the overhead disappears.
 Some applications must preserve the same parties across a state's whole lifetime, such as bilateral agreements.
 For these, the proofs may be needed indefinitely unless the CorDapp is adapted.

-### How this differs from same-provider key rotation

-Corda also supports same-provider key rotation, which reissues a node's legal identity key and certificate within the same key provider.
-It uses the [node certificate rotation tool]({{< relref "../../ha-utilities.md#node-certificate-rotation-tool" >}}).
-Cross-provider rotation is a different operation with a different tool and different steps.
-It generates the new key in a different provider and produces the key rotation proofs described above.

-{{< note >}}

-Use this page only for moving between providers.

-{{< /note >}}

 ## Before you begin